 For instance, you can decide to grow your profits by investing in another home after that and then another.
-Perhaps, you will start with your first home and then move onto to a buy holiday vacation villa.
+Perhaps, you will start with your first home and then move on to a buy holiday vacation villa.
 But we’re getting ahead of ourselves.
 Before you decide to invest in property, there are a few important questions you must answer.

 Are We In A Housing Bubble?

 First, what is a housing bubble?
 A housing bubble is when houses rise in value on the market, essentially for artificial reasons.
 You might hear that a certain percentage of the people on the market are speculators.
 These people on the market know there’s a massive risk and hoping that they can capitalize on it quickly.
 It’s a dangerous situation to be in and one that you should watch out for when buying property.

 As such, you will have to look at home prices in the area where you’re thinking about buying.
-If they have been steadily rising over time, this is a clear sign that yes, that area is experiencing a housing bubble.
+If they have been steadily rising over time, this is a clear sign that, yes, that area is experiencing a housing bubble.
 However, it’s very difficult to know when exactly the bubble is going to burst.
 That’s why you should look at stats showing just how many speculators there are on the market.
 If there are a lot, don’t buy right now.
-Wait a couple years and you’ll see home prices drop through the floor.
+Wait a couple of years, and you’ll see home prices drop through the floor.

 Can You Afford The Mortgage Repayments And Other Bills?

 Do you want to know one of the main causes of debt in America?
-Perhaps unsurprisingly it is, in fact, buying a home.
-A lot of people think this is due to the unexpected bills.
-It’s true, if you’re moving from an apartment to a house, you will see a rise in home bills.
+Perhaps unsurprisingly, it is, in fact, buying a home.
+A lot of people think this is due to unexpected bills.
+It’s true, and if you’re moving from an apartment to a house, you will see a rise in home bills.
 But it won’t be enough to drive you into debt.
 The main issue here is actually the mortgage repayments.
 They can be a real killer with the average mortgage repayment costing quite a bit more than buyers typically expect.

 The reason?
-Mortgage repayments can be well over double what people expect them to be so you should do anything you can to cut them down to size.
+Mortgage repayments can be well over double what people expect them to be, so you should do anything you can to cut them down to size.
 Now, it is possible to use a mortgage broker to find some of the best rates on the market and make sure that you don’t get stuck with a company overcharging you on repayments.
 Ultimately though, it’s all about making sure that you actually know what you’re going to need to pay.
-If the mortgage isn’t fixed, it can fluctuate massively over the years, and that’s where people run into trouble.
+Also, if the mortgage isn’t fixed, it can fluctuate massively over the years, and that’s where people run into trouble.

 What if you already have bought a home and now the mortgage rate has changed on you?
 Good question.
 There are steps you can take here to correct the situation.
 We suggest that you start by speaking to your lending company.
 They may be able to offer you a better, typically temporary deal so that you can stay on top of the costs.

 Are You Better Off Renting?

-Regardless of how difficult buying may be, when you buy, you’re putting money down towards something that you will one day own.
+Regardless of how difficult buying maybe, when you buy, you’re putting money down towards something that you will one day own.
 Renting doesn’t give you anything back, and people who say renting is cheaper aren’t looking at the big picture.
 Renting is cheaper if you stay in one place.
 But people hardly ever do.
 Instead, they move around, switching from different properties and indeed locations.
 Why is this an issue?

-Ultimately then, if you’re not single and you’re both working you should be buying property.
+Ultimately then, if you’re not single and you’re both working, you should be buying property.

 Do You Have Representation?

 You may not realise this, but when you enter the housing market hoping to buy, you are immediately at a disadvantage.
 The reason for this is simple.
 Sellers always have representation.
 That representation may vary in quality, but they always have someone in their corner fighting for them.
 You may not, and this is a mistake.

-This isn’t a new idea, but very few people actually take advantage of the full level of support that real estate agents can offer to buyers.
+This isn’t a new idea, but very few people actually take advantage of the full level of support that real estate agents can offer buyers.
 They can help you a lot and make sure that you don’t fall into some of the traps that first time home buyers often get stuck in.
 For instance, you might be thinking about investing in an older home.
 But, as an agent will hopefully advise you, older homes can cost a lot more than they seem after the purchase.

 Who Shouldn’t Be Buying?

 Freelancers definitely shouldn’t be thinking about buying property and will be safer renting.
 The reason for this should be obvious, but it is worth exploring.
 If you look online, you’ll see that the average salary for freelancers is around thirty thousand a year.
-That sounds pretty good, but it’s not when you realize that the market is incredibly competitive and you’ll constantly be competing for someone willing to go lower than the price you are offering for the same service.
+That sounds pretty good, but it’s not when you realize that the market is incredibly competitive, and you’ll constantly be competing for someone willing to go lower than the price you are offering for the same service.

-By learning the answers to these questions, you should now know for sure whether or not it is the right time for you to invest in property.
+By learning the answers to these questions, you should know whether or not it is the right time for you to invest in property.